Joseph0M/DIYson-SolarCycle/README.md

 # DIYson-SolarCycle
-Firmware that adds support for solar tracking, WiFi Comaptibility and other Smart fetures to Steven Bennett's DIYson Lamp Project
+Firmware that adds support for solar tracking, WiFi Comaptibility and other Smart fetures to Steven Bennett's DIYson Lamp Project.
+The firmware is designed to be run on a Raspberry Pi for it's high processing capability.

 # Solar Tracking with the DIYson